thi-ng/umbrella/packages/hiccup-canvas/README.md

 ## About

-Hiccup shape tree renderer for vanilla Canvas 2D contexts.
-This is a support package for [@thi.ng/hiccup](https://github.com/thi-ng/umbrella/tree/develop/packages/hiccup).
+Hiccup shape tree renderer for vanilla Canvas 2D contexts

 This package provides a simple `draw()` function, which accepts a scene tree of different shape types in